Ben-Hur: A Tale of the Christ movie review: Sumptuous silent era mega-spectacle stars Ramon Novarro at his best

 From Lew Wallace’s 1880 novel.

-“Ben-Hur: A Tale of the Christ (1925): Biggest Silent Blockbuster” review text © Danny Fortune; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.
+“Ben-Hur: A Tale of the Christ (1925) Movie Review: Ramon Novarro at His Best in Biggest Silent Blockbuster” review text © Danny Fortune; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.

 “Ben-Hur: A Tale of the Christ (1925) Movie Review” notes